Pent-up global wish list of hopes, demands awaits Biden

 THE MIDDLE EAST

-The region presents Biden will opportunities to set himself apart from Trump, but few easy solutions.
+The region presents Biden with opportunities to set himself apart from Trump, but few easy solutions.

 Among Trump policies that Biden’s team has pledged to reverse, one of the most widely felt is a ban that limits travel from five majority-Muslim nations — Iran, Libya, Somalia, Syria and Yemen.